sandrich/bedrock-swarm/README.md

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- AWS Bedrock team for providing the foundation models
-- [Agency Swarm](https://github.com/VRSEN/agency-swarm) project for inspiration on multi-agent architecture and design patterns
-- The open-source community for inspiration and tools

 ## 📬 Contact